ekg/mmcur/intro.md

 Looking through the lens of Turing machines, we've transferred our state transition functions to them, which they are now they are able to generalize to new input contexts (drawing tikz unicorns and such).

 Part of the magic is that LLMs, must of which are Transformers, are forging a shared computational interface with us, letting us push each other around in a collaborative workspace space that can solve new tasks.
-However, they have a costly flaw that makes them otherworldly in their resource demands: attention.
+However, they have a costly flaw that makes them otherworldly in their resource demands: <a name="attention">attention</a>.
 In effect, attention is a learned function for memory and association across the input.
 But with n tokens, each must attend to every other token—an n × n explosion in both compute and memory.
 Double your context length, quadruple the cost.
 Want to "think" four times longer?
-That’s sixteen times more overhead.
+That's sixteen times more overhead.
 And because memory is the key to intelligence, model context length must be increased, leading to quadratic increases in costs which I saw made visible in Memphis last month.
+Attention demonstrates the bitter lesson: end-to-end learning beats architecture, but at a painful cost that we can't scale forever.

 But the truth is, generality doesn’t require a quadratic cost.
 Look at a single cell.